 - For future extension: When an extension is introduced a suffix is added to the identifier of the concerned ASN.1 field and/ or type.
 A suffix of the form "-rX" is used, with X indicating the release, for ASN.1 fields or types introduced in a later release (i.e. a release later than the original/ first release of the protocol) as well as for ASN.1 fields or types for which a revision is introduced in a later release replacing a previous version, e.g., Foo-r9 for the Rel-9 version of the ASN.1 type Foo.
 A suffix of the form "-rXb" is used for the first revision of a field that it appears in the same release (X) as the original version of the field, "-rXc" for a second intra-release revision and so on.
 A suffix of the form "-vXYZ" is used for ASN.1 fields or types that only are an extension of a corresponding earlier field or type (see sub-clause A.4), e.g., AnElement-v10b0 for the extension of the ASN.1 type AnElement introduced in version 10.11.0 of the specification.
 A number 0...9, 10, 11, etc. is used to represent the first part of the version number, indicating the release of the protocol.
 Lower case letters a, b, c, etc. are used to represent the second (and third) part of the version number if they are greater than 9.
 In the procedural specification, in field descriptions as well as in headings suffices are not used, unless there is a clear need to distinguish the extension from the original field.

 - More generally, in case there is a need to distinguish different variants of an ASN.1 field or IE, a suffix should be added at the end of the identifiers e.g. MeasObjectUTRA, ConfigCommon.
 When there is no particular need to distinguish the fields (e.g. because the field is included in different IEs), a common field identifier name may be used.
 This may be attractive e.g. in case the procedural specification is the same for the different variants.

+- It should be avoided to use field identifiers with the same name within the elements of a CHOICE, including using a CHOICE inside a SEQUENCE (to avoid certain compiler errors).

 Table A.3.1.2-1: Examples of typical abbreviations used in ASN.1 identifiers